Laba garlic: Source of color

 The abundant sulfur compounds in garlic are responsible.
 These are normally kept separate from an enzyme (alliinase) that can act on them.
 However, acidity damages the cells of the garlic, allowing the enzyme to cleave the sulfur-containing compound alliin to release reactive thiosulfinates.
 These then react with each other and with amino acids found naturally within cells to make pyrroles, clusters of carbon-nitrogen rings.
 These rings can be linked together into polypyrrole molecules.
 Ring structures absorb light and thus appear colored.
 The exact color depends on the number of pyrrole rings and the amino acids involved.
 When four of the pyrrole rings have been joined together, the resulting structure is very like phycobilin, a compound used by algae and some bacteria to capture light for photosynthesis.
-In laba a mixture of compounds are present, resulting in the green-blue colour.
-The pyrrole pigments are safe to eat.
+In Laba garlic, the green color results from pyrrole pigments formed when sulfur compounds react with amino acids under acidic conditions.
+Over time, prolonged soaking or fumigation may cause these pigments to polymerize and oxidize, gradually shifting the color from green to yellow.